 A cello’s sound comes much more from the personal attributes of the player than from the qualities of the instrument.
 A fine instrument played badly will sound awful in the same way that a bad instrument played well can still be made to sound reasonable.
 Our sound comes much more from inside us than from our instrument !
 To say the same thing but in different words: when a string player tries out different instruments, we can usually hear the player’s individuality much more than the individuality of the different instruments.

 It is hard to change our personality.
 Changing our momentary state is slightly easier.
-Meditation, yoga, rest, stretching, smooth physical exercise (to evacuate muscular tension) or any other enjoyable activity, can help us find the psychological and physical relaxation that are so necessary to give our sound the warmth, plasticity and beauty that we (well, most of us) are looking for.
+Meditation, yoga, rest, stretching, smooth physical exercise (to evacuate muscular tension), or any other enjoyable activity, can help us find the psychological and physical relaxation that is so necessary to give our sound the warmth, plasticity, and beauty that we (well, most of us) are looking for.

-When these psychological and physical prerequisites are simultaneously met, then and only then, can we find intuitively that constantly changing, ever-so-delicate mix of left and right hand factors (pressure, contact, speed, vibrato, positioning etc) necessary to make a beautiful sound.
-It has to be intuitive because there is just so much happening, so many tiny factors involved in making a good sound, and it is all changing so fast, that the conscious brain could never mange the task.
+When these psychological and physical prerequisites are simultaneously met, then and only then, can we find intuitively that constantly changing, ever-so-delicate mix of left and right-hand factors (pressure, contact, speed, vibrato, positioning etc) necessary to make a beautiful sound.
+It has to be intuitive because there is just so much happening, so many tiny factors involved in making a good sound, and it is all changing so fast, that the conscious brain could never manage the task.

 Instruments and bows are like people.
 In spite of us being all from the same recognisable species, there are enormous differences between us.
 A good instrument and bow will certainly make it much easier to find a beautiful sound.
 Fortunately, “good” doesn’t necessarily mean expensive.
 The sound of an instrument or bow is rarely the main factor in determining its price, for which its age and pedigree are usually the principal factors.
 See Instrument.